St0lenThunda/FreelanceScripts/toolkit_runner/README.md

 - Ensure all tools are properly configured and executable.
 - This script is designed for Unix-like systems (Linux, macOS, WSL).

-## Concepts

-This tool demonstrates several Pythonic concepts useful for beginners:

-- **Dynamic Tool Discovery:** Lists tools dynamically based on the project structure.
-- **Menu-Based CLI:** Provides an interactive menu for tool selection and execution.
-- **Error Handling:** Gracefully handles invalid inputs and tool execution errors.
-- **Extensibility:** Designed to easily add new tools and features.

-## License

-MIT License.
-Use freely and modify as needed.